 Back in Paris, Sisley studied painting alongside Renoir, Monet and Frédéric Bazille.
 The four young artists traveled together, grew disillusioned with the academic expectations of the Salon, and developed the foundations of the new plein air genre of expressive, outdoor painting.
 Over the next 20 years, Sisley took part in the Impressionist exhibitions of 1874, 1876, 1877, and 1882, making a substantial contributor to the movement.

 But Sisley’s work was never truly appreciated.
-Unlike Renoir, who’s painting hung in the Louvre next to the old masters, or Monet, who was able to buy and build a rural paradise for his family outside of Giverny, Sisley’s work sold poorly, and after the death of his father in 1870, he lived out his career in poverty.
-Even today, Sisley’s work sells at auction for a fraction of that of his contemporaries, and his life and practice have been relatively neglected by scholars and curators alike.
+Unlike Renoir, who’s paintings hung in the Louvre next to the old masters, or Monet, who was able to buy and build a rural paradise for his family outside of Giverny, Sisley’s work sold poorly, and after the death of his father in 1870, he lived out his career in poverty.
+Even today, Sisley’s work sells at auction for a fraction of that of his contemporaries, and his life and practice are relatively neglected by scholars and curators alike.

 There are a number of possible reasons why Sisley was ignored.
 Some historians guess that the influence of English painters on his work made it less marketable in France.
 Sisley also left behind very few documents of his life.
 A handful of letters and a single sketchbook—all blandly uninformative.